vygr/ChrysaLisp/doc/STRUCTURE.md

 Note that the `init` and `deinit` methods make an `(s-call)` and `(s-jump)` to the superclass `init` and `deinit` methods !

-Although this is a very simple class, that just holds references to two other objects (for use by the `hash_set` and `hash_map` classes), it covers all the basic requirements of any class.
+Although this is a very simple class, one that just holds references to two other objects (for use by the `hash_set` and `hash_map` classes), it covers all the basic requirements of any class.